A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Computing graph kernels by explicit and implicit feature maps

-for any $\varepsilon > 0$, and derive a finite-dimensional, approximative feature map for weighted vertex kernels.
-We get the following result. \begin{proposition} Let $k^\text{WV}$ be a weighted vertex kernel.
-Let $\phi^W$ be a feature map for $k_W$ and let $\widetilde{\phi}^{\text{V}}$ be an approximative mapping for $k_V$ according to~\cref{approx}.
-Then we can compute an approximative feature map $\widetilde{\phi}^\text{WV}$ for $k^\text{WV}$ such that with any constant probability
+for any $\varepsilon > 0$, and derive a finite-dimensional, approximative feature map for weighted vertex kernels. \begin{proposition} Let $K^\text{WV}$ be a weighted vertex kernel and let $\mathcal{D}$ be a non-empty finite set of graphs.
+Further, let $\phi^W$ be a feature map for $k_W$ and let $\widetilde{\phi}^{\text{V}}$ be an approximative mapping for $k_V$ according to Equation~\eqref{eq:approx}.
+Then we can compute an approximative feature map $\widetilde{\phi}^\text{WV}$ for $K^\text{WV}$ such that with any constant probability

-for any $\lambda > 0$. \end{proposition} \begin{proof} By setting the failure probability to $\delta/|\mathcal{G}|$, and using the union bound we get that for every pair of vertices in the data set with probability $(1-\delta)$
+for any $\lambda > 0$. \end{proposition} \begin{proof} By Inequality~\eqref{eq:approx} we get that for every pair of vertices in the data set $\mathcal{D}$ with any constant probability